Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 5) Object-Oriented Programming (OOP) & Modularity : Class and Import statement

+Games are built on the concepts taught in previous games, so beginners are strongly recommended to complete Games 1 through 10 in sequential order.
 Once you have gone through all 10 games and understood the code, you will have a strong foundation to specialize and start using external tools like libraries and game engines to further your learning.
-I will likely only cover the other 5 games and the "endgame task" if you feel you need more practice with the standard library.
+I will only cover the other 5 bonus games and the "endgame task" if you feel you need more practice within the standard library.

 </details>